pomiradek/CarND-PID-Control-Project/README.md

 ## Describe the effect each of the P, I, D components had in your implementation

 ### P component
+Is proportional to the cross-track error and controls how much to steer to the middle of the road.
-Controls how much to steer.
-When too hight it results in oscillation because of quick steering.
-When too low tha car is not able to go throught the sharp turns.
+Low P value - results in slow changes in the the steering and tha car is not able to go throught the sharp turns because of this small output response.
+Hight P value - results in big change of the controll parametr and makes the driving of the vehicle unstable

 ### I component
+The contribution from the integral term is proportional to both the magnitude of the error and the duration of the error.
+The integral in a PID controller is the sum of the instantaneous error over time and gives the accumulated offset that should have been corrected previously.
+The accumulated error is then multiplied by the integral gain (Ki) and added to the controller output.
-Helps the vehicl keep closer to desired middle of the track.
-Whe set to yero, the vehicle is little bit shifted from the middle of the road.
+Helps the vehicle keep closer to desired middle of the track.
+When set to zero, the vehicle is little bit shifted from the middle of the road.
+Hight I gain - vehicle is unstable
+Low I gain - it takes too long to get to the middle of the road

 ### D component
+The derivative of the process error is calculated by determining the slope of the error over time and multiplying this rate of change by the derivative gain Kd.
+It aims at flattening the error trajectory into a horizontal line, damping the force applied, and so reduces overshoot.
 This component helps to stabilize P component in long term and reduce the oscillation cause by the P component.
+Low D gain results in underdamped - vehicle still oscillates High D gain results in overdamped - long time to correct the offset from the middle of the road When set correctly the system is critically-damped.

 ## Describe how the final hyperparameters were chosen
 I have followed the [youtube video instructions](https://www.youtube.com/watch?v=YamBuzDjrs8).
-SO than I decided to manually tune the PID parameters.
+So than I decided to manually tune the PID parameters.
 At first I have set all the P, I, D weights to zeroes.
 Than I have increased the P weight until I've got a reasonable good oscillation of the vehicle.
 Than I added the D weight.
 I started will low values which resulted in oscillation after some time.
 So I started to increase this value and tuning the P weight as well.
 When I set the D weight too hight, it started oscillation at begining.
 So I had to fine some good combination of P and D values.
 With I weight still set to yero it was working pretty good, but the vehicle was not in the middle.